 [2.
-Gonzales, GF.; Cordova A., Vega K., Chung A., Villena A., Gonez C. & Castillo S. (2002).
-"Effect of Lepidium meyenii (maca) on sexual desire and its absent relationship with serum testosterone levels in adult healthy men]
+Gonzales, GF.; Cordova A., Vega K., Chung A., Villena A., Gonez C. and Castillo S. (2002) "Effect of Lepidium meyenii (maca) on sexual desire and its absent relationship with serum testosterone levels in healthy adult men]

 Meal Replacement Products

-- Increases energy, endurance and aerobic capacity, enhances recovery
+- It increases energy, endurance and aerobic capacity and enhances recovery.

-- Increase endurance by suppressing pain, decrease anxiety
+- Increase endurance by suppressing pain and decreasing anxiety.

 - Increases energy and endurance

-the 1990's based upon research showing it could increase growth hormone
+the 1990s based on research showing it could increase growth hormone

 output.
-Although good in theory its expense meant few could afford to
+Although useful, in theory, its expense meant few could afford to